mtrower/clarity/Journal.md

 handy.
 Manually calculating hours across strange timesplits was growing tedious.
 Wish I'd completed the PC port, and I can see some additional functionality which I should have programmed in.
 More work for the future...

+### Week 15

+5/2/16

+Completed the tome prototype and integrated it into scribe.
+The mentioned refactor was merging redundant Reading code into the abstract Reading class (it was an interface before).

+5/7/16

+Merged more redundant code into another abstract class.
+Brought scribe into continuous operation mode.
+Implemented failover protocol to automatically restart Gatherers in case of failure.
+Scribblets try awfully hard to live and soldier on in the face of errors.

+### Week 16

+5/10/16

+Continuous operation uncovered a bug where a new gatherer process was forked on each read, introducing several performance pathologies - see scribe #10, #11.
+I now silently ignore redundant calls to VMStatGatherer.open().